Contact Us Live Chat or 1-888-788-8214

 Hyundai Accent Parts Questions & Answers

-• Q: How do you remove the Clutch Fork and Release Bearing?
+• Q: How do you remove the Clutch Fork and Release Bearing on Hyundai Accent?

 A: To remove the transaxle, start by pulling the ends of the bearing retaining clip out of the release fork using pliers.
 Then, carefully remove the bearing from the clutch housing, being mindful of the retaining spring.
 If the bearing is not turning smoothly or is noisy, it should be replaced.
 If reusing the old bearing, wipe it clean with a rag, but avoid immersing it in solvent.
 Check the release fork ends for excessive wear and replace if necessary.
 For 1999 and earlier models, drive out the spring pins with a pin punch and hammer, then remove the fork, spring, and spacers.
 For installation, lubricate the release shaft bore in the clutch housing with high temperature grease and slide the shaft partially into the housing.
 Place the spacers, spring, and fork in position, then slide the shaft through and align the spring pin holes.
 Insert new spring pins.
 On 2000 and later models, lubricate the fork ball stud and fork.
 Lubricate the release fork ends and pack the inner groove of the release bearing with high-temperature grease.
 Position the bearing against the release fork and install the retaining clip securely.
 Finally, reinstall the transaxle.

-• Q: How to replace front and rear disc brake pads?
+• Q: How to replace front and rear disc brake pads on Hyundai Accent?

 A: Remove the brake fluid reservoir cap and siphon off two-thirds of the fluid.
 Apply the parking brake and untighten the lug nuts.
 Raise the vehicle, support it firmly on jackstands, and take off the wheels.
 Clean the brake disc with brake system cleaner.
 For Sumitomo calipers, remove the pad protector, M-clip, spring, and pad retaining pins.
 Push the inner brake pad in to bottom the piston, then remove the brake pads.
 For Tokico calipers and 1989+ models, push the piston back and remove the caliper bolt.
 Swing the caliper up and remove the pads.
 Apply anti-squeal compound to the pads and place spring clips on the bracket.
 Attach the shims to the new pads, and insert the pads.
 For 2012+ rear brake pads, retract the piston by rotating it, swing the caliper down, and install the bolt.
 After replacing pads, depress the brake pedal, check the fluid level, and check for leaks before driving.